-Computer vision syndrome (CVS) is strain on the eyes that happens when you use a computer for prolonged periods of time.
+Computer vision syndrome (CVS) is strain on the eyes that happens when you use a computer or digital device for prolonged periods of time.
 Anyone who has spent a few hours on the computer has probably felt some of the effects of prolonged use of the computer or other digital technology.
 It is temporary, and usually goes away on its own – however, the discomfort it causes can be minimized by following a few simple practices.

 What Causes Computer Vision Syndrome?

 There are a number of factors that determine the amount of strain your body feels as you work on a computer or other digital device, including lighting in the room, distance from the screen, glare on the screen, seating posture, and the angle of your head – not to mention any existing vision problems you may have.
 One or all of these may combine to cause an uncomfortable amount of strain on your eyes.

 Your eye care professional can diagnose computer vision syndrome through an eye exam, with special attention paid to how the eye works and responds at computer distance.